Northeast SARE: Graduate Student Grants

 Location of project: Anywhere in the world

-Location of residency: Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Washington, West Virginia Expand allView website Save Need help writing this grant?
+Location of residency: Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Washington, West Virginia Show allView website Save

 The Northeast Sustainable Agriculture Research and Education (SARE) program offers grants to graduate students to conduct research on topics specific to sustainable agriculture under the supervision of a faculty advisor.
 Proposals should address issues of current or potential importance to Northeast farmers, agricultural researchers, and farm support professionals such as staff of NRCS, Cooperative Extension, and nonprofit organizations.

 Projects should explore one or more of the sustainable agriculture themes of good stewardship,

 profitability, and quality of life for farmers and the farm community.
 We specifically seek

 projects that are consistent with our outcome statement, which says: Agriculture in the

 Northeast will be diversified and profitable, providing healthful products to its customers; it